1. Make Your Website a Selling Machine

 From email to YouTube to social media like Facebook, we spend (maybe waste) a lot of time online.

 Traditional marketing is marketing that happens offline (television ads, billboards, and flyers are examples of this).
-With the amount of time customers now spend online, it’s becoming more and more important to ensure you have a good digital strategy.
+With the amount of time customers now spend online, it’s becoming more and more crucial to ensure you have a good digital strategy.

 Google AdWords™ is a good place to start.
 With Google Adwords, you pay Google to show your company’s ad on the first or second page of a user’s search results when they’re searching for something like “local machine shop.”
 Bing, another popular search engine, works the same way.
 Google’s remarketing program is a bit of a different beast, but along the same lines.
 Ever noticed that after you’ve visited a website you continue to see ads for it days later?